Microlocal Analysis of Quantum Fields on Curved Spacetimes: The distinguished parametrices of a Klein-Gordon operator

-By Lemma \ref{lemma6.1} there are canonical advanced/retarded parametrices, namely the advanced/retarded inverses.
-No such canonical choice exists of Feynman/anti-Feynman inverses, at least on general spacetimes $(M, g)$ a fact already noted by Duistermaat and H\"{or}mander.
-This fact is related to the absence of a canonical choice of {\em Hadamard states} for $P$, see Sect. \ref{sec7} below.
-We will come back to this question in Sect. \ref{sec13}.
+By Lemma \ref{lemma6.1}, there are canonical advanced/retarded parametrices, namely the advanced/retarded inverses.
+No such canonical choice exists of Feynman/anti-Feynman inverses, at least on general spacetimes $(M, g)$, a fact already noted by Duistermaat and H\"{or}mander.
+This fact is related to the absence of a canonical choice of {\em Hadamard states} for $P$, see Chapter \ref{sec7} below.
+We will come back to this question in Chapter \ref{sec13}.

-We end this subsection with a proposition about the wavefront set of {\em differences} of distinguished parametrices, due to Junker, see \cite[Thm.
-2.29]{J1}.
+We end this subsection with a proposition about the wavefront set of {\em differences} of distinguished parametrices, due to Junker, see \cite[Theorem 2.29]{J1}.

 \begin{proposition} One has: